Republicans take aim at ‘extreme’ Warnock in Georgia Senate runoff showdown

 Will the negative attacks work?

 "I think it can still motivate your base.
 But I don't know how well that messaging works for suburban moderates.
-That's an open question, said M.V.
+That's an open question," said M.V.
 Hood, a political science professor at the University of Georgia and direcor of the school's survey research center.

 But Hood, noting that there won't be a lot of undecided voters, emphasized that the runoffs are "really a turnout game - get your supporters to the polls as opposed to a persuasion game."